These can be some of the easiest - or some of the most challenging - documents to find.

 State and Local Dockets

 State and local dockets sometimes are available only thought the local government or court website.
-Access varies widely; some courts provide free access to the dockets and filings, while others require you to pay a la carte or to subscribe.
-In addition, some courts still do not have dockets online.
-If so, a call to the court will let you find out whether they still have the files in which you're interested and what access and pricing policies are in place.
+Access varies widely; some courts provide free access to the dockets and filings and other case documents, while others require you to pay a la carte or subscribe to a service.
+Some courts still do not have dockets online; a call to the court will let you find out whether they still have the files in which you're interested and what access and pricing policies are in place.
 If you know the names of the attorneys involved in the case, you also can try contacting them to see if they are willing to provide you with the documents you're seeking.

 Information on Pennsylvania state court dockets is available here.